pdudero/udacity-dlnd-projects/P2_Dog_Classification/README.md

 ## Results

 Below are two pictures, one of a celebrity, and another of a dog, and the output of the network in terms of what dog breed is resembled in those pictures.
+Additional such pictures along with their network classifications can be found in [this notebook](dog_app.ipynb).

 ![images/dogclass1.png](images/dogclass1.png)
 ![images/faceclass1.png](images/faceclass1.png)